CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Fit on income sorting
 """""""""""""""""""""

 Now, suppose we also want to optimize over the :math:`\beta` and :math:`q_0` parameters.
 We will need to comment out the part of the code where we set the scores associated with the two remaining data moments to zero.
-Then, let us comment on those data moments.
+Let us comment on those data moments.

-Observed income sorting can be rationalized through a discrete-choice logit model (similar to the approach we take for modelling commuting choice in :doc:`../math_appendix`).
+Observed income sorting can be rationalized through a discrete-choice Logit model (similar to the approach we follow in :doc:`../math_appendix`).
 According to bid-rent theory, we consider that households bid their true valuation and that land is allocated to the highest bidder.
 Identifying the group with the highest bids as the dominant group in the data, we can write the log-likelihood for income sorting as:

 .. math::

    \mathcal{l} = \sum_s (\frac{\Psi_{i(s)}(s)}{\lambda_{inc}}) - \sum_s \log(\sum_j e^{\frac{\Psi_{j}(s)}{\lambda_{inc}}})

-We recall that :math:`\Psi_{j}(s)` stands for the bid rent of some income group :math:`j` in Small Place :math:`s`. :math:`\lambda_{inc}` is a scale factor associated with the underlying Gumbel distribution of idiosyncratic tastes, and that is going to increase the log-likelihood when it goes up.
+We remind the reader that :math:`\Psi_{j}(s)` stands for the bid rent of some income group :math:`j` in Small Place :math:`s`. :math:`\lambda_{inc}` is a scale factor associated with the underlying Gumbel distribution of idiosyncratic tastes.
+It is going to increase the log-likelihood when it goes up.
 Note however that this impact is marginal above 10.
 To be conservative, while keeping the same order of magnitude as for gravity parameter  :math:`\lambda`, we pin down this value in the code.
 We do not go below as it would signficantly reduce the value of the log-likelihood, and we want all the likelihoods to be of the same order so as not to overweight some data moments compared to others.

 In the ``LogLikelihoodModel`` function, we simply recover the values of bid rents :math:`\Psi_{j}(s)` by inverting the theoretical formula for the amenity score, with the slight modification that we allow the utility level to adapt to the income group considered (and do not fix it to the level of the dominant income group): that way, the predicted rent :math:`R_s` will now reflect a distinct (unobserved) bid rent for each income group :math:`j`.
 Then, we define the log-likelihood as stated above.